SimoRihani/PFA-Qucit/README.md

 ####Overview on your browser :

-If you want to have an overview of App on your browser, run the following :
+If you want to have an overview of Transport Track on your browser, run the following :

 	cd pfa29_client/www/
 	python -m SimpleHTTPServer

 You can see the result in your browser by going to your localhost on port 8000 : `http://localhost:8000`

-##Get App
+##Get Transport Track

-If you want App on your smartphone, you can build it yourself by following the steps described above.
+If you want Transport Track on your smartphone, you can build it yourself by following the steps described above.

 Or you can just download our compiled version (22 Feb 2016) available here : https://drive.google.com/folderview?id=0B8GtnazCc-T7T3ZmZzlRTnY0V2s&usp=sharing

 ##Licensing

-App is licensed under the GNU LGPL, Version 3.0.
+Transport Track is licensed under the GNU LGPL, Version 3.0.
 See LICENSE for full license text.

 ##Contacts